-Resting almost 50 miles southwest of Indianapolis is Shades State Park, a hiker's dream come true.
-Shades State Park is often forgotten to other Indiana State Parks, but you're just missing out on all of the natural beauty that fills the park.
-The tall sandstone cliffs throughout the park overlook the picturesque Sugar Creek below, where canoeists flock year round.
-Any history lover knows that the steep cliffs had to be formed by an ancient ocean that flowed through the area millions of years ago, which also means the area has plenty of fossils waiting to be found, especially around and on the sandbars.
-The cliffs and canyons and drastic terrain changes throughout the park have also formed several waterfalls that are as serene as they are beautiful.
-This unique terrain makes this park a must for any RVer.
+History lovers will be pleased to learn about how the steep cliffs were formed by an ancient ocean that flowed through the area millions of years ago, which also means the area has plenty of fossils waiting to be found, especially around and on the sandbars.
+The cliffs, canyons, and drastic terrain changes throughout the park have formed several waterfalls that are as serene as they are beautiful.
+This unique terrain makes this park a must for any RV traveler.

-The campground is made up for four loops, which have easy access to the nearby trails and playground.
-Unfortunately, there is no overnight camping available at Shades State Park from November to March, but don't let that stop you from dropping in and seeing what makes it so famous.
-There is overnight camping available just a few miles away at Turkey Run State Park.
+The campground is made up of four connected loops, giving campers easy access to the nearby trails and the playground.
+Unfortunately, there is no overnight camping available at Shades State Park from November to March; however, there is overnight camping available just a few miles away at neighboring Turkey Run State Park.

 Unreserved campsites become available on a first-come, first-served basis when guests arrive.
 Separate backpack and canoe campsites are also available on a first-come, first-serve basis.